-Founder and Director – Charlotte Mackenzie
+Founder and Director of MBP – Charlotte Mackenzie

-Project Coordinator – Siphiwe Maliherah
+Project Supervisor – Siphiwe Maliherah

 Boxten, a Malawian, spent seven years in prison on remand before being acquitted.
 Following his release he went to Mpemba staff development College to commence his paralegal studies.
 He then joined CHREAA and has been working under Malawi Bail Project since 2014.
 He is passionate about human rights and is hopes to one day become a lawyer and fight for the rights of the voiceless.
 He currently heads up the bail project’s Mwanza office.